jlumpe/jlumpe-gambit-lab-nb/experiments/210902-mash-Escherichia-genomes/readme.md

 	  * `*_r1q2` - Statistic with genome 1 as reference and genome 2 as query.
 	  * `*_r2q1` - Statistic with genome 2 as reference and genome 1 as query.
 	  * `*_mean` - Average of the two.
+  * `210917-gambit/`
+    * `params.csv` - parameter values used to generate the 192 k-mer specs used.
+Order of rows corresponds order of parameter dimension of arrays in the next file.
+    * `pw-dists.h5`
+	  * `genome1` - Index of first genome for pw comparison (1-based).
+	  * `genome2` - Index of second genome for pw comparison (1-based).
+	  * `pw_dists` - Pairwise distances.
+Parameter values in rows, pairs in columns.
+	  * `kmer_counts` - K-mer counts in signatures.
+Parameter values in rows, genomes in columns.

 * `data/processed/210902-mash-Escherichia-genomes/`
   * `210902-get-genomes/`